Fighting RSV amid the COVID-19 health crisis

 -Cleaning frequently touched surfaces such as doorknobs and mobile devices

-Unlike COVID-19, there is no vaccine yet to prevent RSV infection, but experts are working hard to develop one.
+Unlike COVID-19, there is currently no vaccine to prevent RSV infection, but experts are working to develop one.

 Click here for additional information on the virus.